Algorithms for Optimally Shifting Intervals under Intersection Graph Models: Linear-time Algorithms for

 We now show the correctness of this algorithm.
 We claim that an optimal gathering point is found by repeating the above procedure.
-To show the correctness of \Cref{alg:complete}, we give a characterization of optimal gathering points.
+To show the correctness of \Cref{alg:complete}, we give a characterisation of the optimal gathering points.

-By \Cref{lem:opt_is_endpoint,lem:opt}, it is clear that by checking the endpoints of the intervals and its next and previous endpoints, an optimal gathering point can be found.
+By \Cref{lem:opt_is_endpoint} and \Cref{lem:opt}, we claim that we can find an optimal gathering point by checking the endpoints of the intervals and their adjacent endpoints.
 We show that \Cref{alg:complete} finds such a point.
+To show this, we use \Cref{lem:shift_further_left_right} in subsequent lemmas (see also \Cref{fig:shift_further_left_right}):